metahertz/vpp-calico-route-agent/readme.md

 This agent is PoC quality only.
 Please be careful.

+Also, this Agent expects a FIB2 compatible VPP-API.
+Therefore please use VPP builds from master, vs older releases.

 ### Usage
 Lets assume a three node cluster, with the calico ETCD server running on Host1.
 Let's also assume VPP is running on each host and there is an unconfigured ```IfIndex 1``` interface (for Example GigabitEthernet0/9/0) on each VPP instance.